Schwabacher Landing, Grand Teton National Park

 Pennsylvania Maple Tree in the Fall

 I have to confess.
 I'm a fall leaf color addict.
-And fortunately I don't have to go far from home to find some of the best color.
+If the leaves have changed to their fall colors, I'm struggling to resist being outdoors 100% of the daylight hours with a camera in my hands.
+Fortunately, I don't have to go far from home to find some of the best color available anywhere.

 200mm f/2.8 1/15s ISO 200